wmodes/blackrockstation/README.md

 After testing, you probably want the Rpi to run the controller on boot.
 We'll add a unit file to `systemd`.
 A sample unit file is included in the repo.

-In the root dir, edit the file `brs.service`.
+First copy this file out of the repo (lest your modified version be overwritten by a `git pull`):

+  `cp brs.service ~`

+Edit your copied unit file `brs.service`.
 Find the line:

   `ExecStart=/usr/bin/python3 -u start.py scheduler`

 Change `scheduler` to whichever of the controllers you want your Rpi to take on the identity.
 Available controllers are `announce`, `crossing`, `lights`, `radio`, `scheduler`, `signal`, `train`, and `television`.
 (Note that the radio, television, announce, and train controllers will each need their media files in their respective data directories.)

-Finally, from the blackrockstation root, enable `brs.service`:
+From your home directory, using the modified unit file, enable `brs.service`:

 ```
 sudo systemctl enable brs.service